T0RNATO/mcdocdoc/mcdoc-syntax.md

 }
 ```

-Fortunately, it's even simpler for defining a struct that describes your nbt storage:
+It's even simpler for defining a struct that describes your nbt storage:
 ```mcdoc
 dispatch minecraft:storage["namespace:name"] to struct MyStorage {
     my_value: byte,